mongock/flamingock-docs/site/v1/driver/driver-mongodb-reactive.md

 [[TOC]]
 ## Introduction
-This sections covers the Mongock implementation for MongoDB Java Reactive Streams driver.
+This sections covers the Flamingock implementation for MongoDB Java Reactive Streams driver.

 <br />